ahungry/org-jira/README.md

 #### Authorization workaround (NOT secure)
 However, if all else fails (your Jira instance has disabled basic auth entirely), you can still get in by copying your web browser's cookie.
-Open up developer console an in the Network tab right click the request for the JIRA page and select 'Copy request as cURL'.
+Open up developer console and in the Network tab right click the request for the JIRA page and select 'Copy request as cURL'.
 Paste it into a file so you can copy out the value for the cookie "cloud.session.token".
 Then set jiralib-token like this: